yougov/mongo-connector/mongo-connector/README.md

 `-n test.test,alpha.foo`.
 The default is to consider all the namespaces, excluding the system and config databases, and also ignoring the "system.indexes" collection in any database.

-`-u` or `--unique-key` is used to specify the uniqueKey used by the target system.
+`-u` or `--unique-key` is used to specify the mongoDB field that will serve as the unique key for the target system.
 The default is "_id", which can be noted by "-u _id"

 `-k` or `--keyFile` is used to specify the path to the authentication key file.
 This file is used